-If the system doesn't support quad precision, we must use a single-single representation as our hardware format.
-In this format our numbers are stored in two single precision numbers.
-Figure 2 shows one way to multiply two single-single precision numbers and return both the high and low order parts of the product.
-We have assumed that the double precision format holds at least two digits more than in the product of two single precision numbers, a condition met by IEEE floating point[1].
+Figure 3 shows one way to multiply two single-single precision numbers and return both the high and low order parts of the product.
+We have assumed that the hardware supports double precision arithmetic and that the double precision format holds at least two digits more than in the product of two single precision numbers, a condition met by IEEE floating point[American National Standards Institute, Inc. 1985].

 Addition is different.
 The sum of two floating point numbers can have a very large number of digits in the result if the exponents differ by a lot.
-Figure 3 shows one way to add two numbers in the single-single format and return the leading quad precision part of the result in four single precision numbers.
+Figure 4 shows one way to add two numbers in the single-single format and return the leading quad precision part of the result in four single precision numbers.
 Each such addition takes 12 floating point operations.

 There are significant differences in the implementations of multiprecision and quad precision addition and multiplication.
-Full precision multiplication takes up to 4 times longer than half precision multiplication; quad precision multiplication takes more than 10 times longer than hardware precision multiplication with hardware support and some 100 times longer without.
+Full precision multiplication takes up to 4 times longer than half precision multiplication; quad precision multiplication takes at least 4 times longer than hardware precision multiplication with hardware support and as much as 100 times longer without.
 On the other hand, carry propagation is much simpler in quad precision since we are dealing with only two numbers.